Trainraider/testing/README.md

 # testing

-A minimimal testing framework.
+A minimal testing framework.
 Minimal in fact to the point of being incomplete.